Excoriation disorder

 Effective treatment for Excoriation Disorder includes:

-Cognitive Behavioral Therapy with Habit Reversal Training (CBT-HRT): first-line treatment; strongest evidence base.
+Cognitive behavioural Therapy with Habit Reversal Training (CBT-HRT): first-line treatment; strongest evidence base.
 Components include:

-• Awareness training — increasing awareness of picking behavior, urges, contexts.
+- Awareness training — increasing awareness of picking behaviour, urges, contexts.

 Acceptance and Commitment Therapy (ACT): values clarification, defusion from urges, committed action.
 Effective for BFRBs.

-Comprehensive Behavioral (ComB) Treatment: framework developed for BFRBs by Mansueto, addressing sensory, cognitive, affective, motor, and place/setting domains.
+Comprehensive behavioural (ComB) Treatment: framework developed for BFRBs by Mansueto, addressing sensory, cognitive, affective, motor, and place/setting domains.

 Pharmacotherapy:

-• Pharmacotherapy is generally adjunctive to behavioral treatment, not standalone.
+- Pharmacotherapy is generally adjunctive to behavioural treatment, not standalone.

 Group therapy: BFRB-specific groups provide normalization, community, and skill practice.
 The TLC Foundation for Body-Focused Repetitive Behaviors (bfrb.org) provides resources.